Skills for Competitiveness, Indonesia

 In Indonesia, the economy faces a two-fold challenge that slows down its growth.
 On the one hand, the growth in the number of jobs is outpaced by 1.7 million youth who enter the workforce each year.
 On the other hand, the current education system does not provide enough graduates with the skillset required by the industry.
 Based on request of the Government of Indonesia, the S4C program aims to address this issue by developing and implementing a demand driven Vocational Education and Training (VET) system in five selected Polytechnic schools focusing on the metal, furniture, wood and food processing sectors

-- Departement Architektur, Holz und Bau
+- Lead-Departement Architektur, Holz und Bau

 - Förderorganisation State Secretariat for Economic Affairs (SECO)